 In a healthy heart, the beat begins in the right atrium or upper chamber as an electrical impulse.
 This impulse travels through the heart tissues to the ventricle or lower chambers.
 Here the heart muscles contract in response to the beat, pumping oxygen-rich blood throughout the body and lung tissues.
 If blood is pumped too slowly for the body's needs, dizziness, lightheadedness and fainting can occur.
 A pacemaker alleviates this problem by regulating the heartbeat.

-Bradycardia can manifest in one of two ways that might affect the type of pacemaker used.
-In some cases the heart's own pacemaker -- the sinus node -- simply does not generate enough beats per minute, creating low blood pressure and an abnormally slow heartbeat.
+Bradycardia can manifest in one of two ways that might affect the type of device used.
+In some cases, the heart's own pacemaker -- the sinus node -- simply does not generate enough beats per minute, creating low blood pressure and an abnormally slow heartbeat.
 This is known as sick sinus syndrome.

 In other patients, only some of the heartbeats that are generated reach the ventricle chamber, and thus no blood is pumped for the missed beat.
 This condition is known as heart block and can be caused by scar tissue, heart disease or other abnormalities that interfere with the travel of the impulse, creating an irregular heartbeat.